Creating age friendly communities

 Age friendly communities

 The World Health Organization started the global Age-Friendly Cities Project in 2006.
-There are now many countries taking part with hundreds of cities and communities involved.

 An age friendly community: